Housing market recovery gains traction

 Even more encouraging, the median price for both new and previously owned homes surged last month, a further sign of life for a market that has struggled to come back from its 2006 collapse.

-The improving tone could be a boon for President Barack Obama, whose housing policies have been decried by critics for doing too little to help distressed homeowners.
+The improving tone could be a boon for President Barack Obama whose housing policies have been decried for doing too little to help distressed homeowners.

 Rising home prices could help households repair their finances, which were shattered when the housing bubble burst.